Fifty Things I Love About My Mother

 My mother was crazy about us.
 And that unconditional love was expressed by helping us to engage in many, many shared, complex, and flexible activities that helped us learn, express ourselves, and play well with others.

-The second - generousity of spirit - is a quality of my mother as a person that comes out in many ways: how she cares for us, how she cares for my father and her involvement in the church, and her love for her own parents.
+The second—generosity of spirit—is a quality of my mother as a person that comes out in many ways: how she cares for us, how she cares for my father and her involvement in the church, and her love for her own parents.
 Need I cite the scores of psychological studies that suggest that people who care for others and are generous are liked in return?

-The final quality - joy of being - is again an expression of an active engagement in life and a vibrant curiousity that was shared with others.
+The final quality—the joy of being—is again an expression of an active engagement in life and a vibrant curiosity that was shared with others.
 My mother has fun.
 And she shares that fun.